-Minister for the Canadian Wheat Board, tabled the COMPAS report in Parliament on 18 September of that year.
-To carry out its mandate, the independent firm consulted nearly 500 experts and stakeholders, received written feedback from almost 100, met directly with some 60 individuals, published a discussion paper in May 2006 and, lastly, held public for a in eight Canadian cities in June.
+In response to a recommendation of the Standing Committee on Agriculture and Agri-Food, Agriculture and Agri-Food Canada retained the services of COMPAS Inc. in February 2006.
+The Honourable Chuck Strahl, then Minister of Agriculture and Agri-Food and Minister for the Canadian Wheat Board, tabled the COMPAS report in Parliament on 18 September of that year.
+To carry out its mandate, the independent firm consulted nearly 500 experts and stakeholders, received written feedback from almost 100, met directly with some 60 individuals, published a discussion paper in May 2006 and, lastly, held public fora in eight Canadian cities in June.